Container Gardening for Beginners – How to Start a Container Garden

 How do I start a container garden?

-Begin with one or two medium containers, a quality potting mix, and a simple watering plan.
-Fill pots three-quarters full, set the plant at nursery height, backfill, and water until excess exits the holes.
-Place containers where you can reach them without moving furniture and where wind doesn’t tip tall plants.
+Begin with one or two medium containers, a quality potting mix, and a simple morning watering plan.
+Fill each pot three-quarters full, set the plant at the same height it held in the nursery pot, backfill around the root ball, and water until excess exits the holes.

 Pro tip – If you can carry a full watering can from the sink to the pots without stopping, the setup distance is right for daily care.